Your Reviews Are Your Business ‘Credit Score’

-Everyone is talking about their CREDIT SCORE these days.
-Managing your personal credit score (and protecting your information from theft) are on the mind of pretty much every consumer.
+Everyone is talking about their personal CREDIT SCORE these days.
+Managing your credit score (and protecting your information from theft) are on the mind of most consumers.

 And yet, business owners don’t realize the devastating effect even a slight dip in their reviews ratings and online reputation can have on their bottom line.
 And although many business owners are aware of their reviews, and even make an attempt to manage them by responding to their reviews, there are other more sinister dangers in the overall review landscape.